List of tallest buildings and structures in Rome

 Rome is the third-largest city in the European Union by population within city limits.
-The city has three skyscrapers above 100 m (one building is still under construction) and several skyscrapers between 70 m and 100 m for a total of about ten skyscrapers above 70 m, most of which lie in EUR, which is located south of the historic centre of Rome.
-No building of the historic centre of Rome is taller than St. Peter's Basilica (136.6 m), which dominates the skyline of the city.
+The city has two skyscrapers above 100 m and several over 50 m, most of which lie in EUR, which is located south of the historic centre of Rome.
+No building of the historic centre of Rome is taller than St. Peter's Basilica at 136.6 m, which dominates the skyline of the city.

-EUR, the central business district of Rome.
-Skyscrapers from the left: Poste Italiane Tower (dark colour), Grattacielo Italia (in the background), Ministero Delle Finanze I, II, III towers (central part of picture), INAIL Tower (white colour, in the background) and Palazzo Eni (dark greenish colour).

-Tallest buildings
+Tallest structures

-The list includes buildings (above 70 m) in the city of Rome and its metropolitan area.
+The list includes structures above 50 m in the city of Rome and its metropolitan area.